valenovi76/MySQL/README.md

 **User Stories**
 The user should be able to

--   Submit their shopping list,
+-   Submit their shopping list
 -   Pick the date by when they would like to have it delivered
--   Select the shop where the food should be purchased.
+-   Select the shop where the food should be purchased
 -   Update their request or delete it
 -   Check the requests list and filter it by either date or requestor's name
 -   Email the requests list to their own account to use it while shopping